KEDuran/employee_directory/README.md

 ### Start Application

 After all required dependencies have been installed using the instructions in the _Installation Instructions_ section, run the command `npm start` in you the terminal under the root directory in order to launch the application.
-The screenshot provided below is what should outplu of the application is launched successfully in your local environment.

 ### Testing